kanggunh/League-Of-Legends-Roles/README.md

 - **'monsterkills':** jungle usually takes all monsters and support almost never takes any
 - **'damagetakenperminute':** usually top-laners can take the most damage, resulting in higher damage taken per minute, and bot-laners usually take significant less

 With these features introduced, we made sure that there was no missing values.
 When assessing the missingness of our cleaned data with the columns that we need, we are able to see that we have 10 missing values for the columns 'visionscore', 'monsterkills', 'damagetakenperminute', and 'wardsplaced'.
 If we look at the match with gameid **8479-8479_game_1**, we are able to see that all of the missing values are from the 10 players of this match.
 Therefore, without doing any missingness permutation test for this on this data set, we are able to conclude that it is missing at random.
-Since there is only 10 rows of missing values out of 124500 rows, we will use mean imputation to fill the missing values.
-This will preserved the mean of the observed data.
+Since there are only 10 rows of missing values out of 124500 rows, we will use mean imputation to fill the missing values.
+This will preserve the mean of the observed data.

 ### **Modeling Pipeline**
 We kept the two features from the baseline model binarized.
 Then we chose to binarize two more features, 'earned gpm' and 'visionscore'.
-These two was specifcally binarized so that it accounts for different stats that are more relevent to the roles we want to predict.
+These two were specifically binarized so that it account for different stats that are more relevent to the roles we want to predict.
 The rest of the features were passed as is.

 For this final model, we kept our modeling algorithm the same as before.
 We are going to use decision tree classifier.
-However this time we wanted to figure out the best hyperparameters of this model.
+However, this time we wanted to figure out the best hyperparameters of this model.
 We used GridSearchCV from sklearn to do this.
 Our hyperparameters were the 'threshold' of each individual Binarizer,'max_depth' of the decision tree, and 'criterion' of the decision tree.

-This process had some limitation for us with computing power on Jupyter Notebook.
+This process had some limitations for us with the computing power on the Jupyter Notebook.
 Since we have 6 hyperparameters and 5 folds to go through, it was taking too long if we put lot of values in this grid search.
-In order to address this run time issue, we chose the list values for threshold based on the mean of each feature.
+To address this run time issue, we chose the list values for the threshold based on the mean of each feature.
 We experimented in increments (different intervals in increments) to allow GridSearch to run on our jupyter notebook within a reasonable amount of time.

-Here is the final model pipeline with the hyperparameter we found through gridsearch.
+Here is the final model pipeline with the hyperparameter we found through grid-search.
 ```
 col_transformer = ColumnTransformer(
     transformers=[